interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 -----------------

 The ``verifyBlockHeader`` function parses and verifies Bitcoin block headers.
-If all checks are successful, returns the hash of the predecessor of the passed block header, as stored in ``BlockHeaders``.
+If all checks are successful, returns a ``PureBlockHeader`` representation of the 80 byte raw block header given as input.

 .. note:: This function does not check whether the submitted block header extends the main chain or a fork.
 This check is performed in :ref:`storeBlockHeader`.